shoryukenpizza/WrathCombo/CONTRIBUTING.md

 within a couple of weeks (where you should probably expect changes to be requested), and after it is approved it will be merged in our next release cycle.\
-The release cycle is typically every Sunday (or shortly thereafter), and involves the majority of our code reviews taking place on Saturday.\
+The release cycle is typically every Sunday (or shortly thereafter), and involves the majority of our code reviews taking place on Saturday, and then merging just before release time.\
 Depending on the size of your PR and if there is an existing team member's PR, yours may be merged into theirs or edited by a team member at release time to handle conflicts.